International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_1_Business_Layer/3_1_1_Roles_in_the_IDS.md

 To facilitate a data request from a Data Consumer, the Data Intermediary would provide a **Data Broker** with proper metadata about the data.
-Acting as a Data Broker, the Data Intermediary stores and manages information about the data sources available in the International Data Spaces.
-An organization offering data brokering in the International Data Spaces may assume other intermediary basic roles at the same time (e.g. Service Broker, Clearing House or Identity Authority, see below).
+Acting as a Metadata Broker, the Data Intermediary stores and manages information about the data sources available in the International Data Spaces.
+An organization offering metadata brokering in the International Data Spaces may assume other intermediary basic roles at the same time (e.g. Service Broker, Clearing House or Identity Authority, see below).
 Assuming further basic roles consequently means additional tasks a participant has to execute.

-The activities of the Data Broker mainly focus on receiving and providing metadata.
-The Data Broker must provide an interface for Data Creators to send their metadata.
+The activities of the Metadata Broker mainly focus on receiving and providing metadata.
+The Metadata Broker must provide an interface for Data Creators to send their metadata.
 The metadata should be stored in an internal repository for being queried by Data Consumers in a structured manner.
 While the core of the metadata model must be specified by the